 Grantee: Adelphi University

-Adelphi University will analyze the growth of and the potential for bioextraction of nitrogen pollution by sugar kelp in Long Island’s Gold Coast in the Oyster Bay complex.
-Oyster Bay is part of the western basin that contributes significant amounts of nitrogen to Long Island Sound.
-The project will 1) Obtain juvenile kelp stock and plant on lines near the shore and at docks; 2) Conduct monitoring of water quality during kelp growth considering growth relative to nitrogen, dissolved oxygen, salinity, and temperature; 3) After kelp attains sufficient size, evaluate the nitrogen and carbon in the tissue; 4) At harvest of the kelp, evaluate nitrogen and carbon, trace metals, and pathogens; 4) Engage 14 volunteers to help deliver the project; 5) Provide information to engage use of kelp as a bioextraction tool for more than 50 water quality managers, the Long Island Sound Study, scientists, and the public.
+Adelphi University will analyze the growth of and the potential for bioextraction of nitrogen pollution by sugar kelp in Long Island’s Gold Coast at three different sites in the Oyster Bay complex.
+Oyster Bay is part of the western Long Island Sound basin that contributes significant amounts of nitrogen to Long Island Sound.
+The project will 1) Obtain juvenile kelp stock and plant on lines near the shore and at docks; 2) Conduct monitoring of water quality during kelp growth considering growth relative to nitrogen, dissolved oxygen, salinity, and temperature; 3) After kelp attains sufficient size, evaluate the nitrogen and carbon in the tissue; 4) At harvest of the kelp, evaluate nitrogen and carbon, trace metals, and pathogens; 4) Engage 14 volunteers to help deliver the project; 5) Provide information to engage the use of kelp as a bioextraction tool for more than 50 water quality managers, the Long Island Sound Study, scientists, and the public.
 This pilot will remove 28.89 pounds of nitrogen from entering the Sound.

 SoundWaters will install a seaweed farm to remove nitrogen pollution through bioextraction from Stamford Harbor and Long Island Sound, and educate students, teachers and the public about environmental, economic and community benefits of seaweed bioextraction.
 Seaweed, which grows rapidly and efficiently, absorbs pollution such as carbon dioxide, nitrogen and phosphorus making it “a living vacuum” to clean the waters of the Sound.
 The project will provide a public platform to illustrate how natural biological communities like seaweed, which is already found in waterways, reduce water pollution.
 The project will: 1) Plant, cultivate and harvest seaweed from the farm; 2) Operate the farm as an educational tool for 130 high school student and 16 Harbor Corps members in 26 classroom and field exercises about seaweed cultivation and how seaweed and the aquaculture farming system improve water quality and contribute to thriving coastal ecosystems; 3) Engage 280 volunteers in maintenance of this underwater community garden; 4) Present a 3-D dockside exhibit of the farm and participate in community events about the farm for 18,000 visitors; 5) Evaluate project results in terms of amount of seaweed harvested, amount of nitrogen removed, economic benefits, and interviews of volunteers and students about knowledge/experience gained.
 Project partners include Stamford Public Schools, Stella Mar Oyster Co, University of Connecticut-Stamford professors, GreenWave and Half Full Brewery.